 Making a plan

 Once you have a defined objective you should, with the help of your advisor, define a plan how to achieve it.
-For that, you must consider the following questions:
+For that, consider the following questions:

 - What are the steps needed to achieve the expected contribution?